An official website of the United States government, Department of Justice.

 ) or https:// means you’ve safely connected to the .gov website.
 Share sensitive information only on official, secure websites.

 Another source of help is your local victim/witness assistance program.
-You may contact the VictimConnect helpline by phone at 855-484-2846 or online chat for a referral in your area.
+You may contact the VictimConnect helpline by phone or text at 855-484-2846 or online chat for a referral in your area.

 For additional information about sexual assault, visit the Sexual Assault section of our website.